v1-v3 APIs have been deprecated.

-All new development with APIs should use the newest version of our API: /1.
-API /1 is based on RESTful principles, is secured by OAuth 2.0, and provides JSON messages, search, pagination, sorting, and filtering.
+Although these APIs are not shut off yet, all new development with APIs should use the newest version of our API if available, and the version /1 in all other cases.
+These later versions are based on RESTful principles, secured by OAuth 2.0, and provide JSON messages, search, pagination, sorting, and filtering.

 Use the OneLogin SAML Assertion API with AWS STS